Resilient Multi-Dimensional Consensus in Adversarial Environment: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} past decades have witnessed remarkable research interest in networked systems.
-One of its fundamental focuses would be the canonical consensus problem, which has been widely investigated in various applications including formation control of mobile robots \cite{ren2007information,ren2005survey,raffard2004distributed,olfati2007consensus}, data fusion in sensor network \cite{spanos2005distributed,moallemi2006consensus}, \textit{etc}.
-Given a set of autonomous agents (such as vehicles, sensors), such problem seeks a distributed protocol that the agents can utilize to reach a common decision/agreement on the average of their initial opinions.
+The past decades have witnessed remarkable research interest in networked systems.
+One of its fundamental focuses would be the consensus problem, which has been widely investigated in various applications including formation control of mobile robots (\cite{ren2007information,raffard2004distributed,olfati2004consensus}), data fusion in sensor network (\cite{olfati2005consensus,moallemi2006consensus}), \textit{etc}.
+Given a set of autonomous agents (such as vehicles, sensors), it seeks a distributed protocol that the agents can utilize to reach a common decision/agreement on some value related to their initial states.

-In these years, considerable attention has been paid to the development of consensus algorithms \cite{olfati2007consensus,ren2007information,wei2012distributed}.
-Such protocols are normally based on the hypothesis that every computing agent is trustworthy and cooperate to follow the algorithms throughout their execution.
-Nevertheless, as the scale of the network increases, it becomes more difficult to secure every agent.
+In these years, considerable attention has been paid to the development of consensus algorithms (\cite{olfati2007consensus,ren2007information,wei2012distributed}).
+These protocols normally base on a hypothesis that every computing agent is trustworthy and cooperates to follow the algorithms throughout the execution.
+Nevertheless, as the scale of the network increases, it becomes difficult to secure every agent.
 On one hand, autonomous agents will communicate with each other to make control decisions.
-This opens the system to malicious attacks \cite{mo2012cyber}.
+This opens the system to malicious attackers who might compromise the data on transmission channels.
 On the other hand, some agents may not be willing to follow the given rules if they weigh their private interests more than the public ones.
-It is reported that such misbehaving agents can either dictate the final consensus value, or prevent the network from reaching an agreement \cite{sundaram2018distributed}.
-Given the wide applications of consensus algorithm in safety-critical systems, the need for resilient protocols has received much research interest.
+It is reported that such misbehaving agents can either dictate the final consensus value, or prevent the network from reaching an agreement (\cite{sundaram2018distributed}).